 A sternotomy is a surgical incision through the sternum, or breastbone, and is often used to provide access to the heart for heart surgeries.
 In Workgroup and Committee discussions with OPO and lung transplant program representatives, members reported that lung transplant programs may rule out DCD donors based on any history of sternotomy, regardless of procedure type.
 However, for DBD donors, lung transplant programs may not rule out a donor based on history of sternotomy alone.
-For example, lung transplant programs may rule out donors who had a previous sternotomy as part of a coronary artery bypass grafting surgery, but not donors who had a sternotomy to support a heart valve replacement.
-Coronary artery bypass grafting (CABG) is a major heart surgery that involves creating "a new path for blood to flow around a blocked or partially blocked artery in the heart."
+For example, lung transplant programs may rule out donors who had a previous sternotomy as part of a coronary artery bypass grafting (CABG) surgery, but not donors who had a sternotomy to support a heart valve replacement.
+CABG is a major heart surgery that involves creating "a new path for blood to flow around a blocked or partially blocked artery in the heart."
 While lung transplants have been performed successfully from donors who had previous cardiac surgery, including CABG, transplant program members have noted that they may not accept these donors in conjunction with other criteria like donor age and/or smoking history.
 The Committee proposes including CABG and valve replacement as selection options if a donor previously had a sternotomy to distinguish between these surgeries, as well as selection options for congenital heart defect surgery and maze procedure.
 A maze procedure involves making a series of incisions in the heart to create a "maze" of scar tissue to treat irregular heart rhythms (atrial fibrillation).
-The Committee requests feedback on the utility of collecting this information to aid in evaluating offers and for potential inclusion as an offer filter in the future.